Sustainability and ESG Roadmap Development

 Ambition Level – Determining the appropriate level of ambition (compliance-focused, industry standard, or leadership positioning).

-Commitment Frameworks – Evaluating alignment with recognized frameworks such as Science Based Targets, Race to Zero, CDP, and industry-specific initiatives.
+Commitment Frameworks – Evaluating alignment with recognized frameworks such as Science Based Targets.

 Material Topics Prioritization – Focusing roadmap development on issues identified as most material to business and stakeholders.